Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 </div>

 * Historically, non loyalty customers have been outspending loyalty customers in basket size up until the end of 2021.
-However, as the loyalty program gained popularity over time, loyalty customers’ AOV increased and, by 2022, they were spending on average $30 more than non-loyalty customers.
+However, as the loyalty program gained popularity over time AOV increased and **loyalty customers were spending on average $30 more than non-loyalty customers in 2022**.

-* AOV and order volume for loyalty customers have sustained growth beyond the pandemic boom with revenue growing $0.4 in 2019 to $2.7M in 2022 and an AOV growth rate of 18% from 2019 to 2022.
+* **AOV and order volume for loyalty customers have sustained growth beyond the pandemic boom** with revenue growing $0.4 in 2019 to $2.7M in 2022 and an AOV growth rate of 18% from 2019 to 2022.

-* Non-loyalty customers who initially outspent loyalty members began to decline in early 2021, both order frequency and spend per transaction decreasing over time.
+* **Non-loyalty customers who initially outspent loyalty members began to decline in early 2021**, both order frequency and spend per transaction decreasing over time.
 By Q4 2022, both segments had dipped and were following a similar downward trend overall.

 * **Loyalty customers who sign-up from mobile place their first order faster than non-loyalty members**~91 days vs 100 days.
 Likely due to frequent app user engagements such as push notifications and cart reminders